 Though there is no fixed cost or fee for our meetings, those who attend and are able to make a contribution are encouraged to do so at a level that they can afford.

 This program has helped thousands of people since it was founded in 1971.
-Today meetings can be found throughout the United States and in 34 other countries.
+Today meetings can be found throughout the United States and in 34 countries around the world.